takahamich/productively_webapp/README.md

 - [x] User can click a create task button
 - [x] The user can view a right fly out window, where they can add details fo their task such as due date, priority, and task name.
   - [x]    User can view a calendar in the application's homepage.

 The following system requirements are completed:

 - [x] Set up our database - MongoDb
 - [x] Design layout of our app's homepage using styled components and flexbox

-## Video Walkthrough
+## Pictures of Implemented User Stories.
-Here's a walkthrough of implemented user stories:
+Here's pictures of our implemented user stories:

 ## Instructions

 We are assuming that you have npm installed.
 If not, then install [homebrew](https://brew.sh/) and run brew install npm on terminal.